cleary/ansible-tidalcycles/README.md

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vim

+## text.management
+Install the (currently experimental) [text.management livecode editor by Matthew Kaney](https://github.com/mindofmatthew/text.management), intended as a dedicated livecode editor, currently supporting tidalcycles out of the box.

+This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-text_management

 ## ugens-mutable-instruments
 Install the open source [Mutable Instruments](https://mutable-instruments.net/) [Ugens for SuperCollider](https://github.com/v7b1/mi-UGens), configures autoloading required parameter mappings in all editors.